Need help with sourcing your chosen products from a supplier directory? We have some actionable tips here to carry you through the process.

 A simple rule to follow in dropshipping is that profit margins lower than 100% are not worth the struggle.
 If you can’t sell a product for at least twice the price you’re buying it for, look for a different product.
 It’s difficult to anticipate the volume of sales when you’re just starting out, so aim to earn between $70 and $150 on every sale to keep the profits high.
 Some products do well with markups as high as 1000% — refer to your pricing spreadsheet to evaluate how you compare with the competition.

 To build a loyal customer base and generate a high volume of sales, your online store will need to stand out from the hundreds of other retailers who are stocking similar products.
 Product curation is a crucial element of a successful dropshipping business.
 As a retailer, you’re in full control of selecting the products your customer will either appreciate and buy or simply ignore.
 That can be daunting.
 Just because a product is available, doesn’t mean you should be offering it.
-Remember, scarcity is one of the biggest drivers of sales, so aim to work with niche suppliers and avoid the “endless list of products” type of strategy.
+Remember, scarcity is one of the biggest drivers of sales, so aim to work with niche suppliers and product sourcing agents to avoid the “endless list of products” type of strategy.

 Quick tips for choosing the best supplier on AliExpress

-The overall Positive feedback: suppliers are very diligent when it comes to collecting feedback — they will ask you to bring up any issues with them before you leave anything lower than a 4-star rating for their store.
+The overall Positive feedback: suppliers and product sourcers are very diligent when it comes to collecting feedback — they will ask you to bring up any issues with them before you leave anything lower than a 4-star rating for their store.
 This is a good indicator of a supplier’s quality and trustworthiness, so always look for a minimum of 95% positive feedback.

 The Feedback score: the feedback score is the sum of all star ratings after they’ve been converted into points.
 To put it simply, you’re looking for a lot of diamond icons that represent a large base of happy buyers.
 The Feedback score of 2,000 or more is considered good.